 Tomah: Located at 120 East Milwaukee Street, this three-story masonry building was constructed in 1990 and purchased by Western in 2009.
-The building is 21,362 square feet on a .66-acre site in the center of the City of Tomah.
-The building houses general classrooms, three distance-learning classrooms, one distance-learning conference room, two computer labs, Learner Support and Transition classrooms, a health classroom, a student resource room, a student lounge, a large classroom, a computer testing area, Workforce Connections, DVR office space, and staff offices.
+The building is 22,765 square feet on a .66-acre site in the center of the City of Tomah.
+The building houses general classrooms, three distance-learning classrooms, one distance-learning conference room, two computer labs, Learner Support and Transition classrooms, a health classroom, a student resource room, a student lounge, a large classroom, a computer testing area, Workforce Connections, and staff offices.
 There is paved parking for 108 vehicles.

 Viroqua: Located at 220 South Main Street, this single-story masonry building was acquired and remodeled in 1994.
 Phase I of the two-phase project was completed in 2013.
 The second phase was completed in the spring of 2016.
+The building is 30,110 square feet and houses general classrooms, three distance-learning classrooms. one distance-learning conference room, two computer labs, Learner Support and Transition classrooms, a Nursing Lab and classroom, a student resource room, a pod room, a student lounae. large classroom, computer testing area, staff offices, Workforce

-The building houses general classrooms, three distance-learning classrooms, distance-learning conference room, two computer labs, Learner Support and Transition classrooms, Nursina Lab and classroom, student resource room, pod room, student lounge, large classroom, computer testing area. staff offices, Workforce and Viroqua Chamber/ Partner office space.
+Connections, Department of Vocational Rehabilitation (DVR), and Viroqua Chamber/Partner office space.
 Western also constructed a new shared entry between the college and the McIntosh Memorial Library.
-Adjacent to the building is paved parking for 50 vehicles.
+Paved parking for 50 vehicles is adjacent to the building.